estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D20
+iOS and Swift.
+Don’t feel like I made much progress today.
+I guess some days are just harder than others.

 ### R1D19
 iOS and Swift.
 Added a segmented control and code to limit the search to specific categories.